2025 Israeli judicial reform: Background

-The thirty-seventh government of Israel proposed a series of reforms in 2023 that sought to broadly change the judicial system, spearheaded by Justice Minister Yariv Levin and Knesset Constitution Committee chairman MK Simcha Rothman, but only one such proposed change was passed by the Knesset: the restriction of the "unreasonableness standard", which was ruled an abuse of constituent power by the High Court of Israel in January 2024.
+The thirty-seventh government of Israel proposed a series of reforms in 2023 that sought to broadly change the judicial system, spearheaded by Justice Minister Yariv Levin and Knesset Constitution Committee chairman MK Simcha Rothman, but only one such proposed change was passed by the Knesset: the restriction of the "reasonableness standard", which was ruled an abuse of constituent power by the High Court of Israel in January 2024.

 In a February 2023 interview with Haaretz, professor Daniel Blatman, a Holocaust historian at the Institute for Contemporary Jewry at the Hebrew University of Jerusalem, stated his belief that "Israel's government has neo-Nazi ministers.
 It really does recall Germany in 1933".
 He elaborated, "One thing we do see here is a regime that is starting to execute a speedy judicial, political, moral revolution – like in Germany.
 From January 1933, it was all over.
 Within half a year the country became unrecognizable".
-Others repeated or elaborated on his compassion.
+B. Michael, a writer for Haaretz, elaborated on Blatman's comparison the following month.